dukc/nuklearbrowser/README.md

 * Can only search the current drive -no going to explore your USB stick
 * Long texts do not warp
-* Limited images for different file types
-* Almost guaranteed to have serious bugs
+* Likely to have serious bugs

 Currently tested on 64bit Linux and [Wine](https://www.winehq.org/) as 32bit.
 Boost Licensed.